Earth Day is coming up on Saturday, April 22, 2023. But please, do the earth a favor: Don’t celebrate it!

-- Instead of buying eco-friendly cleaning products, make your own dishwasher detergent, glass cleaner, and laundry detergent.
+You don’t need to buy eco-friendly cleaning products when you can make your own dishwasher detergent, glass cleaner, and laundry detergent.
 You can make just about anything you need with Borax, Washing Soda, and Vinegar.

-- Start a garden.
+Start a garden.
 You can not get any more local than your own backyard.
 You also don’t have to wonder what the term “organic” means when you are eating your own produce.
 Instead of throwing away kitchen scraps, use them in a compost pile.

 If you feel you must go out, here are a few frugal, eco-friendly suggestions:

-My personal favorite – Turn off the electronics and go for a walk or bike ride.
+My personal favorite: Turn off the electronics and instead go for a walk or bike ride.

 Am I the only one who finds it ironic that we are being encouraged to drive all over town and buy stuff on Earth Day?